You will pay in-state/in province tuition/fees directly to your host campus.

 Education: Athletic Training Education, Bilingual, Early Childhood, Elementary Education, English, Exceptional Children, French, Health Education, Mathematics, Music, Physical Education, Science, Secondary Education, Social Science Education, Spanish, Special Education

-Engineering: Civil Engineering, Electrical Engineering, Materials Engineering, Mechanical Engineering
+Engineering: Biomedical Engineering, Civil Engineering, Electrical Engineering, Materials Engineering, Mechanical Engineering

 English: English, Linguistics, Literature, Technical Writing, Writing

-Foreign Language: Arabic (some courses), Basque (some courses), Chinese (some courses), French, German, Japanese (some courses), Spanish
+Foreign Language: American Sign Language, Arabic (some courses), Basque (some courses), Chinese (some courses), French, German, Japanese (some courses), Korean, Latin, Spanish

-Health and Safety Sciences: Chiropractic, Dental Hygiene, Environmental Health, Exercise Science, Health Promotion, Health Science, Health Services Administration, Kinesiology, Occupational Safety and Health, Occupational Therapy, Pharmacy/Pharmaceutical Sciences, Physical Therapy, Physician Assistant, Radiologic Science, Respiratory Therapy
+Health and Safety Sciences: Chiropractic, Dental Hygiene, Dentristy, Dietetics, Environmental Health, Exercise Science, Gerontology, Health Education, Health Promotion, Health Science, Health Services Administration, Kinesiology, Medical Diagnostic Imaging, Medical Laboratory Technology, Occupational Safety and Health, Occupational Therapy, Optometry, Pharmacy/Pharmaceutical Sciences, Physical Therapy, Physician Assistant, Public Health, Radiologic Science, Respiratory Therapy

 Industrial Studies: Construction Management